wpexpertsio/WP-Contact-Slider/README.md

 ### Changelog

+**2.3**
+* Tested upto WordPress 5.0.2 compatibility
+* Improvement - Updated Settings UI and scripts
+* Improvement - Disabled publicly_queryable from front
+* Improvement - Removed extra space from bottom of title in slider edit window

+**2.2**
+* Fix - object parse error appearing in log
+* Added - Classes to all slider divs to give more control for adding general CSS
+* Added - option to enable/disable vertical scrolling
+* Added - filter "wpcs_tab_title" for title displayed on tab
+* Added - filter "wpcs_render_slider" with $slider_id in argument, to stop slider to render
+* Improvement - Updated dashboard Settings API

 **2.1.7**
 * Added Classes to all slider divs to give more control for adding general CSS
 * Added option to enable disalbe scrolling